-Lovina: Lovina is the main tourist town in the North of Bali, famous for black sand beaches and dolphin spotting.
+Lovina is the main tourist town in the North of Bali, famous for black sand beaches and dolphin spotting.
 You’ll find many types of hotels in Lovina, ranging from budget hostels to high-end resorts.
+We stayed at Hotel Suma and would highly recommend it.

 Check rates and availability for accommodation in Lovina here.

-Munduk: If you consider yourself more of a jungle lover than the beach, Munduk is an ideal choice in Northern Bali.
-Set around 45-minutes South of Lovina, the area is lush, green, and quiet, boasting some of Bali’s most beautiful hotels.
+If you consider yourself more of a jungle lover than the beach, Munduk is an ideal choice in Northern Bali.
+Set around 45-minutes South of Lovina, the area is lush, green, and quiet, boasting some of Bali’s most instagrammable hotels.
+Like the Munduk Moding Plantation Nature Resort & Spa.

 Check rates and availability for accommodation in Munduk here.